bfl-almeida/project_monte_carlo/README.md

 The goal is to demonstrate practical skills relevant to quantitative finance roles: derivatives pricing, numerical methods, statistical validation, model risk analysis and Python-based quantitative tooling.

+## Why this project matters

+This project demonstrates core building blocks of quantitative finance: stochastic simulation, derivatives pricing, numerical convergence, statistical confidence intervals, variance reduction and model validation against analytical benchmarks.

+It is designed as an educational quantitative finance library, not as a production front-office pricing system.

 ## Research Questions

 1. **Convergence** — How does the MC pricing error scale with simulation budget *N*?